briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

         flashing or other lights, or giving other special notice of the hours in which the school zone speed limit is in effect.

-        2. _(B)_ As used in this section, “school” means all of the following:
+        2. _(B)_ As used in this section, "school" means all of the following:

             1. _(1)_ Any school chartered under Ohio R.C.
 3301.16;

-            2. _(2)_ Any nonchartered school that during the preceding year filed with the Department of Education in compliance with O.A.C. § 3301-35-08, a copy of the school’s report for the parents of the school’s pupils certifying that the school meets state minimum standards for nonchartered, nontax-supported schools and presents evidence of this filing to the jurisdiction from which it is requesting the establishment of a school zone;
+            2. _(2)_ Any nonchartered school that during the preceding year filed with the Department of Education in compliance with O.A.C. § 3301-35-08, a copy of the school's report for the parents of the school's pupils certifying that the school meets state minimum standards for nonchartered, nontax-supported schools and presents evidence of this filing to the jurisdiction from which it is requesting the establishment of a school zone;